-To comply with the USEPA Administrative Order and maintain the health and safety of its water customers, WJWW proposes to construct and operate a 30-MGD Dissolved Air Flotation/Filtration (DAFF) water filtration plant ("filtration plant" or "plant") for its nearby Rye Lake (Kensico Reservoir) water source.
-The filtration plant would include enhanced coagulation to would remove disinfection byproduct precursors to TTHM and HAA5, which would give WJWW a greater ability to routinely comply with the MCLs for TTHM and HAA5 as required by the Stage 2 Disinfectants and Disinfection Byproducts Rule.
+For the protection of public health and safety and to comply with State Court injunction, the SDWA, and the USEPA Administrative Order, WJWW proposes to construct and operate a 30-MGD Dissolved Air Flotation/Filtration (DAFF) water filtration plant (filtration plant or plant) to serve the nearby Rye Lake (Kensico Reservoir) water source.
+The filtration plant would include enhanced coagulation to remove disinfection byproduct precursors to TTHM and HAA5, which would greatly increase WJWW's ability to consistently comply with the MCLs for TTHM and HAA5 as required by the Stage 2 Disinfectants and Disinfection Byproducts Rule.
+It would also allow